 Fabric weaving packs a powerful color punch!
-We used Flea Market by Lori Holt for Riley Blake Designs, which is a large collection with a great variety of color and petite motifs.
-It was perfect to create this playful pair of pillows.
-You’ll start with one 40-piece jelly roll bundle, and with clever seaming and slicing, end up with two entirely different, yet completely coordinated 20” pillows.
+To create this playful pair of pillows, look for a collection with a great variety of color and petite motifs (we originally used Flea Market by Lori Holt for Riley Blake Designs).
+You’ll start with just one 40-piece jelly roll bundle, and with clever seaming and slicing, end up with two entirely different, yet completely coordinated 20” pillows.
 Thanks to sponsor, Janome America, we show you two different ways to stitch-in-the-ditch to create the decorative accents across all the rows.

 If you are new to working with pre-cuts, a Jelly Roll usually has forty 2½” x 42-44″ strips of fabric from within the same fabric collection.
 These forty strips are layered, rolled up tight, and tied with a bow.
 Moda Fabrics originally coined the term, Jelly Rolls, but it has become almost generic to the size even though other manufacturers use a variety of terms; Riley Blake Designs calls theirs “Rolie Polies.”
 Although the width of these pre-cuts is always 2½”, the length can vary slightly based on the fabric collection’s actual WOF (width of fabric).
 For more information about pre-cuts, take a look at our article that gives you an overview of basic names, sizes, shapes, and more.

 Our woven pattern was specially designed to use all forty strips in a standard roll to create both pillow tops.
 You’ll stitch two strips back to back, slice each sewn strip in half, use the print on one side when weaving one pillow top, then flip over the strip to weave the second pillow top.
 We provide lots of easy-to-follow instructions and illustrations to show exactly how we planned our two weaves to get a pleasing blend of color and design.